masiedu4/all-my-blog-posts/cl0ykaxmh0bjbj6nv84844zgm.md

 If you are a non-technical person, I recommend that you go through the trouble of finding a reliable and knowledgeable engineer to serve as your technical advisor or consultant.

-**When you have a lot of money, it's a good idea to hire and pay professionals.**
+**When you have a lot of money, it's a good idea to hire and pay experts.**

 It's difficult to create solutions for the chain, and most efforts are open to attack.
 Do your homework and take a deep breath.
 It will all pay off in the long run!